 USF's Innovation Education (InEd) program oversees the university's online degree and certificate offerings, and has joined forces with the USF Strategic Plan to positive student outcomes for distance learners.
 In addition to online academics, InEd offers professional development programs in fields like human resources, project management, and organizational development.
 Other InEd programs include certification and licensure testing, graduate-level certification, and programs aimed at adults 50 and older.

-Are you an older student considering pursuing a new degree or completing a degree that you started?
-If so, there’s never been a time to go after that dream diploma.
-The reasons for this are plentiful but primarily stem from advances in technology that allow passionate students to go after a degree in ways that were once impossible.
-After considering the points below, you’ll find that by completing a degree online, you don’t have to forego your commitments to take your career to the next level.
+Are you an older student considering a new degree, or perhaps finishing a degree that you previously started?
+If so, there has never been a better time to pursue your dream diploma.
+Technology now allows students to work on their degree in ways that were once impossible; and many programs offer asynchronous courses that let you complete coursework at your own pace and according to your own schedule.
+In short, completing a degree online means you do not have to forego your commitments to take your career to the next level.

 Definition of Nontraditional Students

 Traditional students are generally defined as learners who attend college soon after completing a high school degree.
-These undergraduates are often enrolled full-time at their institution and are usually between 18 to 24.
-While definitions may greatly vary, non-traditional students frequently meet the following characteristics:
+These undergraduates are often enrolled full time and are usually between the ages of 18 and 24.
+While definitions may vary, nontraditional students frequently meet one or more of the following criteria:

 - Over the age of 24 (or, in some cases, as young as 23)